 Our long-term value creation framework is built upon the strong foundation we have in place: our industry-leading brand portfolio and robust product innovation pipeline, supported by our global operating platform and executed by our exceptional employees throughout the world.
-We measure these value-creation components by focusing on the following key metrics:
+We first introduced this framework in 2017 with a clear focus on value creation and a balanced approach to grow profitability.